SaaS vs. PaaS vs. IaaS

 Snowflake and SaaS, Paas, and IaaS

-The Snowflake Cloud Data Platform provides a SaaS-delivered DWaaS (Data Warehouse as a Service) built for the cloud.
-The solution also includes data sharing, data lake, data replication, and custom development capabilities, in effect also serving as a data PaaS.
+Snowflake Data Cloud allows you to run all your critical data workloads on one platform, including data sharing, data lake, data warehouse,, and custom development capabilities, in effect also serving as a data PaaS.
 Snowflake partners with leading IaaS data services providers (Amazon Web Services, Microsoft Azure, Google Cloud Platform) to deliver highly elastic data storage, analytics, and sharing to enterprises of all types and sizes.